Last Updated on March 28, 2023

 There’s something about having good hand tools.
-When you’ve got them, you never want to go back to anything less, and when you don’t have them, they really make an impact when you finally get to a point where you can put your hands on something that’s really designed well and performs perfectly for the job at hand.
-When we decided to rewire a two-story 1920 home in our neighborhood, it was obvious that the job would require great hand tools.
-For all of our wire stripping needs, we turned to Klein and their Klein-Kurve K1214 Dual NM (Non-Metal) Cable Strippers.
-These are reported to be among the best 12/2 and 14/2 wire strippers you’ll find on the market and they are something we see a lot of out in the work force.
+When you’ve got them, you never want to go back to anything less.
+If you don’t have great hand tools, they really make an impact when you finally get them.
+There’s nothing like putting your hands on something that’s really designed well and performs perfectly for the job at hand.
+When we decided to rewire a two-story home in our neighborhood, we turned to Klein Kurve wire strippers.
+In particular, we grabbed the Klein-Kurve Dual NM K1412 wire strippers.
+The NM stands for Non-Metal Cable Strippers. the best 12/2 and 14/2 wire strippers you’ll find on the market and are something we see a lot of out in the workforce.

 What was attractive about these strippers, and we’d used a pair of basic Klein strippers/cutters before, was two-fold.
 First, we loved the Klein-Kurve design.
-It’s easy on the hand and it maximizes the squeezing pressure you can exert, while minimizing your hand effort.
-The handles are “double dipped” according to Klein, and the end result is that they’ll last a good long time without wearing out at the ends – provided you don’t use them as a punch, that is.
-The second thing we really liked were the dual 12/2 and 14/2 stripping slots.
-With these strippers, you can slide in just about any 12/2 or 14/2 jacketed cable and strip it back with an ease that we thought shouldn’t be possible.
-Where you once had to use a razor knife (carefully) or a cable ripper, the K1214 wire strippers present a more exact way to get your wire stripped for an electrical box or breaker panel.
+It’s easy on the hand and it maximizes the squeezing pressure you can exert while minimizing your hand effort.
+The handles are “double-dipped” according to Klein.
+They should last a good long time without wearing out at the ends—provided you don’t use them as a punch!